 It won’t necessarily make all people who consume it sick, but Listeria is most harmful to individuals who are pregnant, over the age of 65, or have compromised immune systems.

-According to the CDC, Hispanic women who are pregnant also have a 24 times higher risk of developing illness from Listeria, so it’s important to be aware of your risk before deciding to eat any soft cheese.
+According to the CDC, Hispanic women who are pregnant also have a of developing illness from Listeria, so it’s important to be aware of your risk before deciding to eat any soft cheese.

 In pregnant women, however, it’s especially dangerous.
 Listeriosis can actually cause a miscarriage in the first trimester of pregnancy.
 It can also cause premature birth later on in pregnancy, which carries the risk of prematurity and even death if the baby is born early.